Introduction to NeuroSurf Data Structures

 SurfaceGeometry object:

-# Get the total number of vertices (nodes) in the geometry
+# Total number of vertices (nodes) in the geometry

 vertex_coords <- coords(lh_geom)